mike-seger/mathquiz1/README.md

 An early (late 2011) experiment of a browser application (aka single page application) combined with a java server implemented using JSF and JPA.
 The client uses XHTML and Javascript.
-The application is supposed to be kid friendly, usable on a mobile device and to scale to any screen size.
+The application is supposed to be kid friendly, usable on a mobile device and scale to any screen size.

 ![MathQuiz1 Game](src/main/resources/mathquiz1.png "Screenshots")